-Graded level Eligibility of Horses and Ponies for each level National Level Competitions Preliminary/Novice Horses/ponies with less than 40 upgrading points gained in Elementary and above Elementary Horses/ponies with less than 40 upgrading points gained in Medium and above Medium Horses/ponies with less than 40 upgrading points gained in Advanced and above Advanced Horses/ponies with less than 30 upgrading points gained in FEI competitions Prix St Georges and Intermediate I tests including FEI Young Rider tests Combinations must have achieved 60% or above on 2 occasions in Official Advanced competitions to be eligible to compete PSG, Intermediate 1.
-In the event that the competitions are held at the one event, they must be judged by a different panel of judges Intermediate A and B Combinations must have gained at least 60% in an Official Intermediate I competition to compete in Intermediate A and B or Intermediate II Intermediate II and EA Grand Prix, including U25 Grand Prix Combinations must have gained 60% on two occasions in Intermediate A, B or Intermediate II to be eligible to compete Grand Prix and U25 Grand Prix.
-For GP CDNs held in conjunction with FEI Sanctioned events see Rule 4.8.3.i) FEI National Competitions Under exceptional circumstances, High Performance riders on suitably experienced horses Horses and riders providing proof of previous experience at the FEI level may apply to the EADC to waive qualification scores.
+Graded level Eligibility of Horses and Ponies for each level EA National Level Competitions s ONLY (does not apply to CDI competitions) Preliminary/Novice Horses/ponies with less than 40 upgrading points gained in Elementary and above Elementary Horses/ponies with less than 40 upgrading points gained in Medium and above Medium Horses/ponies with less than 40 upgrading points gained in Advanced and above Advanced Horses/ponies with less than 30 upgrading points gained in FEI competitions FEI Pony Combinations must have achieved 60% or above on one (1) occasion in Official Elementary or above FEI Children's Combinations must have achieved 60% or above on one (1) occasion in Official Novice or above.
+A horse/pony may be graded at any level (prelim/novice to FEI) to be eligible for this competition.
+FEI Junior Combinations must have achieved 60% or above on one (1) occasion in Official Medium or above FEI Young Riders Combinations must have achieved 60% or above on two (2) occasions in Official Advanced or above.
+In the event that these scores are achieved at one event, they must be judges by a different panel of judges Prix St Georges and Intermediate I tests # Combinations must have achieved 60% or above on two (2) occasions in Official Advanced competitions to be eligible to compete PSG/Intermediate 1.
+In the event that the qualifying competitions are held at the one event, they must be judged by a different panel of judges

+Intermediate A and B # OR Intermediate II # Combinations must have gained at least 60% or above on two (2) in an Official Intermediate I competition to compete in Intermediate A and B or Intermediate II.
+In the event that these scores are achieved at one event, they must be judged by a different panel of judges EA Grand Prix, including U25 Grand Prix# Combinations must have gained at least 60% or above on two (2) occasions in Official Intermediate A/B or Intermediate II competitions to be eligible to compete at Grand Prix and U25 Grand Prix.
+FEI National Competitions Under exceptional circumstances, High Performance riders on suitably experienced horses may apply to the EADC to waive qualification scores.

+^{} Riders/owners please note - minimum requirements to ensure standard of the event.
+There is no upper limit to the grading of the horse/pony.
+Children/Junior/Youth/Pony tests are judged based on the capability and skill of the rider and harmonious presentation of the test.
+(Please refer to the FEI website: https://inside.fei.org/fei/your-role/organisers/dressage/tests)

+[#] For a new combination where the horse is graded FEI, the combination will be exempt from the requirement to compete in two tests at Advanced level before competing at FEI level.

-FEI-sanctioned Competitions - CDI PSG, Inter I, A, B, Intermediate II, GP, CDI U25, CDIY, CDIJ & CDIP Within Australia Refer to rule 10.
-16 18.3 Outside Australia Combinations wishing to represent Australia overseas at FEI sanctioned events outside of Australia refer to rule 10.4618.2
+FEI-sanctioned Competitions - CDI PSG, Inter I, A, B, Intermediate II, GP, CDI U25, CDIY, CDIJ & CDIP Within Australia Refer to rule 10.17.3 Outside Australia Combinations wishing to represent Australia overseas at FEI sanctioned events outside of Australia refer to rule 10.17.2